top of page

 Logo Casa Loltún

-In addition to homemade sorbets made with natural ingredients, you'll also find a selection of pastries like cookies and meringues.
+Their homemade sorbets, made with natural ingredients, are the highlight, but you’ll also find traditional pastries like cookies and meringues.

 Paseo de Montejo